 Later that year Gino Zanchetta took the flying kilometre record at over 132 km/h, an extraordinary achievement for the day.

-These were hard years for Italy due to the gross financial mismanagement under the tyrany of the Mussolini, and the tiny businees in Borgomanero suffered.
+These were hard years for Italy due to gross financial mismanagement under Mussolini, and the tiny business in Borgomanero suffered.
 They closed briefly in 1927, and then resumed production in 1928 with 250, 350 and 500cc machines, followed by a 173cc Blackburne-powered machine.
 This was their last, as the impact of the first Great Depression struck hard forcing the firm to finally close its doors in 1932.
-(3)

 1. Unrelated to PG Parasacco or PG Parena.

 2. Other riders included Nino Bianchi and Augusto Rava.